Best Side Hustles for 2023

 Tips for delivery drivers

-Grab napkins.
-If you're driving for GrubHub, PostMates, DoorDash, etc., be sure to double-check all orders and grab napkins and utensils!
+Grab napkins, silverware, and condiments.
+If you're driving for GrubHub, PostMates, DoorDash, etc., be sure to double-check all orders and grab these things!
 So many restaurants forget to include them.
 If you deliver an order without these items, it's on you – and YOU will get the low rating.

 Take pictures.
 There are some slimy people out there.
 Take a photo of every delivery and text it to your customer right away.